devjanrs/devjanrs/README.md

 📫 How to reach me: devjan.rs@hotmail.com

 👽 Fun facts: I'm a musician, gamer and digital content producer.
-You can follow me on instagram and tiktok
+You can follow me on  <a href="https://www.instagram.com/eujanrs" target="_blank">instagram</a> .
 ## ⚡ Technologies

 These are some of the technologies and tools that I work with: